Online Programs

 Overview

-Who: These programs are ideal for working professionals in a variety of fields and organizations, such as preschool teaching, Head Start, 4-H, Boys and Girls Clubs, non-profit organizations, faith-based groups, military installations, community recreation facilities, correctional professions, middle and high school education and extension educators.
+Who: These programs are ideal for working professionals in a variety of fields and organizations, such as preschool teaching, Head Start, 4-H, Boys and Girls Clubs, nonprofit organizations, faith-based groups, military installations, community recreation facilities, correctional professions, middle and high school education and extension educators.

 What: These programs address the need for advanced education in early childhood education, youth development and working with families using an ecological approach with a strengths-based curriculum.
-These programs train students to administer programs which support children, youth and their families across the lifespan.
+These programs train students to administer programs that support children, youth and their families across the lifespan.

 Where: All classes are delivered online and there are no on-campus meetings.
 Professors communicate with students via e-mail, phone calls, Skype, Zoom and other technologies using an asynchronous format.
 Courses use online lectures, discussion boards, wikis, audio, video and more.
 Persons with disabilities are not disadvantaged and are encouraged to participate and seek accommodations through the Resource Center for Persons with Disabilities.